andygeiss/aseprite-go/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/andygeiss/aseprite-go)](https://goreportcard.com/report/github.com/andygeiss/aseprite-go)

-**Supercharge your Aseprite Workflow with custom scripts and a Go module**
+**Supercharge your Aseprite Workflow with custom scripts and a Go module - Now works with embedded assets, too.**

 Adam shared some bits and pieces that he uses all the time in Aseprite to speed up his workflow on [YouTube](https://www.youtube.com/watch?v=hiMBVCFMj6E).